Kazushi Watanabe

-Kazushi Watanabe (渡辺 和史, Watanabe Kazushi) is a Japanese professional shogi player ranked 6-dan.
+Kazushi Watanabe (渡辺 和史, Watanabe Kazushi) is a Japanese professional shogi player ranked 7-dan.

-Early life and education
+Early life and apprenticeship

-Watanabe was born on October 6, 1984, in Shinjuku, Tokyo.
+Watanabe was born on October 6, 1994, in Shinjuku, Tokyo.
 He learned how to play shogi from his father when he was about five years old, and was accepted into the Japan Shogi Association's apprentice school under the guidance of shogi professional Takahiro Toyokawa at the rank of 6-kyū in February 2008.
 He was promoted to the rank of apprentice professional 3-dan in April 2013, but finished with a record of 1 win and 17 losses in his first season of 3-dan League (54th 3-dan League October 2013 – March 2014).
 Encouraged not to give up and not to worry about being demoted to 2-dan by his mentor Toyokawa, Watanabe's results improved and he finally obtained full professional status and the corresponding rank of 4-dan in October 2019 after winning the 65th 3-dan League (April 2019 – September 2019) with a record of 16 wins and 2 losses.